learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are the advantages of Getters and Setters?
+## Q 13.13.
+What are the advantages of Getters and Setters?

 Below are the list of benefits of Getters and Setters,